mahmoudmus/car2go2-soen341projectW2024/meeting minutes/ Car2go2_Sprint1_m1_Jan_31.md

 ## Discussion

-- Discussed backend frameworks.
+- Discussed different backend frameworks (Ruby on Rails, Express, and Laravel).
 - Discussed possible database management systems.
 - Discussed how to seperate work for sprint 1.
 - Discussed which team member should create the repository.
 - Discussed aspects of sprint needing clarification.

 ## Decisions Made

 - Decided on the Express framework.
+Decision was made unanimously.
 - Decided on MongoDB, a NoSQL DBMS.
+Decision was made unanimously.
 - Created a repository under Azal's account.

 ## Actions Items